Mandeep-Rathee/Bagel-benchmark/README.md

 ## Citation

-If you find this benchmark useful in your research, Please cite our paper:
+If you find this benchmark useful in your research, Please consider citing our paper:

 ```BibTeX
 @article{rathee2022bagel,